emboldagency/embold-wordpress-tweaks/readme.txt

 3. Local only: Disable all "wp_mail" functions so Mailgun can't randomly mass email users.
 This will also break the test email sent out from local.
 4. Disable XML-RPC for security reasons.
+5. Remove line breaks from img tags if litespeed cache plugin is active.
+6. Allow searching for posts/pages by slug in the admin panel using the prefix `slug:` before the search term.
+7. Adds a slug column to the posts/pages tables in the admin panel.

 ## Requirements